kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 #### Why GraphQL?
 - Benefit of Declarative Data Fetching
 	- Avoid round-trips to fetch data
-	- No more over-fetching or under-fetching of data
 	- If using REST, we'll need some endpoints like
 		- `/ps/author/<id>`
 		- `/ps/author/<id>/courses`